mtripg6666tdr/candyget/README.md

 ### candyget.defaultOptions

-You can override this to change the default options (except a `body` property), which are used by candyget.
+The default options (excluding the `body` property), which are used by candyget.
+It is possible to change candyget's default options globally by overriding it.

 ### Shorthand functions